FlannelBear/pong-web-app/README.md

 - Set dashed line for "half-court": object
 - Create score count on dom which updates when the ball impacts the wall
 - Set score limit to end game and require a refresh
+- Add control instructions at the top or bottom of each side of the screen

 ## Instructions